digital-asset/daml/docs/source/concepts/local-ledger.rst

-The `Fetch A (Iou Bank A)` action comes after the creation of the `Iou Bank A` and before its archival, for both Alice and the Bank, because the Bank is a signatory of the `Iou Bank A` contract and Alice is stakeholder of the `Iou Bank A` contract and an actor on the **Fetch** action.
+The `Fetch A (Iou Bank A)` action comes after the creation of the `Iou Bank A` and before its archival, for both Alice and the Bank, because the Bank is a signatory of the `Iou Bank A` contract and Alice is a stakeholder of the `Iou Bank A` contract and an actor on the **Fetch** action.

 .. _causality-example-commit-atomic: